Frequently Asked Questions: Cardiovascular Sonography

 22. How many students do you accept and do you admit each semester?

-Approximately 10 Cardiovasuclar Sonography and 13 Medical Sonography students are admitted Fall Semester of each year.
+Approximately 10 Cardiovascular Sonography and 15 Medical Sonography students are admitted in the Fall Semester each year.

 23. How many semesters is the Associate Degree Sonography program?